-Building to the Passivhaus standard on a budget is not a challenge for the faint hearted, but for Justin O’Keeffe of Co Wicklow there was no other option.
-He was determined to build his own passive house for the same price it would have cost him to comply with the Building Regulations standards of the time.
+Back in 2010, Justin O’Keeffe of Co Wicklow was determined to break even and build his own passive house for the same price it would have cost him to comply with the building regulations standards of the time.

 Site size: 0.34 acre

 House size: 350 sqm

 Windows: triple glazed, aluclad, argon filled, PHI certified

 “We had been looking at building our own house for a year,” says Justin.
 “We went to shows to get ideas and finally ended up meeting low energy architects in a church where they were giving a lecture.”

 Justin had always been interested in low energy building so when it came to his own home he’d already done some research.
 “I considered my options and felt that the Passivhaus standard was the best methodology around,” he says.
 “At the time the Building Regulations certainly didn’t cut it in terms of energy use.
 The next question of course was how to do it economically.”